Hganavak/archive/_workshops/latex.md

 \end{document}
 </textarea>

 Usually we don't write our articles as one big block of content, instead we divide it into different `chapters`, `sections`, and `subsections`.
-Although it seems logical to use `environments` for sectioning, this is because when you're potentially dealing with `subsections` and even `subsubsections` you can end up with chaotic looking code like this:
+Although it seems logical to use `environments` for sectioning, we don't do this because when you're potentially dealing with `sections`, `subsections`, and even `subsubsections` you can end up with chaotic looking code like this:

 ```tex
 \begin{document}